audreah/mosaic/README.md

 ![Predictions from base model](https://github.com/audreah/mosaic/blob/main/yolo-base-model.png)
-![Predictions from base model](https://github.com/audreah/mosaic/blob/main/yolo_best_weights.png) Figure 1.
-Left: predictions using baseline YOLOv4 model.
-Right: predictions from the retrained model, where the person on the left is correctly identified and the “chair” label for the stand in the middle is accurately removed.
+![Predictions from base model](https://github.com/audreah/mosaic/blob/main/yolo_best_weights.png)

+Figure 1.
+Top: predictions using baseline YOLOv4 model.
+Bottom: predictions from the retrained model, where the person on the left is correctly identified and the “chair” label for the stand in the middle is accurately removed.

 The training set consisted of 2500 images per class (12,500 images total) whereas the validation and test sets were 20% of that size.
-Thus, we adjusted steps to 8000, 9000.
+Thus, we adjusted ```steps``` to 8000, 9000.
 Each input image was resized to 416 x 416 to accommodate for limitations of RAM and GPU usage on Google Colab.
-Since we focused on 5 classes, we set max_batches to 10000 and used 30 filters for each \[convolutional] layer preceding a \[yolo] layer.
+Since we focused on 5 classes, we set ```max_batches``` to 10000 and used 30 filters for each \[convolutional] layer preceding a \[yolo] layer.
 We adhered to recommendations from the authors of the baseline model to decide these hyperparameters.
 The model allows us to specify an ignore threshold, below which predictions would not be shown; we used a relatively low threshold of 0.3 to encompass most of the conclusions drawn in order to analyze how well the model was working.
 Over 10 hours of training produced a model with the following metrics for a confidence threshold of 0.25:

-⋅⋅⋅precision = 0.38
+precision = 0.38
-⋅⋅⋅recall = 0.62
+recall = 0.62
-⋅⋅⋅F1-score = 0.47
+F1-score = 0.47
-⋅⋅⋅average IoU = 28.52 %
+average IoU = 28.52 %
-⋅⋅⋅mean average precision (mAP@0.50) = 0.405164
+mean average precision (mAP@0.50) = 0.405164

 These metrics were gathered from our YOLOv4 model pre-trained on the COCO dataset and re-trained on images from Google’s Open Image Dataset.
 Clearly, there is still room for improvement that could be achieved with more training, images of higher resolution, and a more diverse training dataset.